 Companion planting involves strategically placing different plant species near each other to gain mutual benefits.
 These benefits include natural pest deterrence, attraction of beneficial insects, improved soil health, and enhanced growth or flavor of crops.

-Certain Planting Combinations deter pests by releasing compounds (from roots or foliage) that repel insects, or by acting as “trap crops” that draw pests away from more valuable plants.
-The strong scent of some herbs can also mask the scent of vulnerable crops.
+Certain planting combinations deter pests by releasing compounds from roots or foliage that repel insects, or by acting as trap crops that draw pests away from more valuable plants.
+The strong scent of some herbs can also mask the scent of vulnerable crops, effectively hiding them from common pests.

 Can I plant anything next to anything else in companion planting?

-No. While many plants are beneficial companions, some are considered “bad neighbors” and can hinder growth or attract pests to each other.
+No. While many plants are beneficial companions, some are considered bad neighbors and can hinder growth or attract pests to each other.
 For example, corn and tomatoes are generally not recommended as companions.
-Always research specific Planting Combinations.
+Always research specific pairings before planting.

-Some gardeners report that certain Planting Combinations, such as tomatoes and basil, can improve the flavor of vegetables.
+Some gardeners report that certain pairings such as tomatoes and basil can improve the flavor of vegetables.
 While scientific evidence for flavor enhancement is sometimes limited, the overall improved plant health from beneficial interactions can contribute to better-tasting produce.

 Is companion planting only for organic gardeners?

-While companion planting is a core principle of organic gardening, anyone can utilize its benefits.
-It provides natural pest control and growth enhancement, reducing the need for chemical interventions, which aligns with both organic and conventional gardening practices.
+Anyone can utilize companion planting.
+While it is a core principle of organic gardening, it provides natural pest control and growth enhancement that reduces the need for chemical interventions benefits that apply to both organic and conventional gardening practices.